also @ TechSpot: HP TouchPad running Android 4.0 Ice Cream Sandwich

 Motherboard, Processor, Memory

-AMD has reclaimed a seat in our Budget Box with its Llano-based desktop APUs.
-In our recent review of the A8-3850, we found the chip's general execution to be slower than Sandy Bridge, but its integrated graphics core was significantly faster, exceeding entry-level discrete graphics cards such as the GeForce GT 520 and Radeon HD 6450.
-At ~$140, we believe the A8-3850 is a great solution for budget system builders, especially if you intend to run some lightweight games without a discrete graphics card.
+In our review of the A10-6800K, we found the part's general execution to be slower than Intel's offerings while consuming more power, but its integrated graphics core was significantly faster, exceeding some entry-level discrete graphics cards.
+At ~$150, the A10-6800K is a great solution for budget system builders, especially if you intend to run some lightweight games without a dedicated graphics card.

-However, if you do plan to employ a discrete GPU, or if CPU performance is crucial to your needs, we'd opt for Intel's $125 Core i3-2100 as it's a little quicker and cheaper.
-The chip offers comparable performance to the acclaimed quad-core Core i5-750 in applications that don't utilize the two extra cores -- which includes most games.
-Although it's mostly useless for gaming, the integrated HD 2000 IGP is more than suitable for basic tasks.
-We'd pair it with MSI's H61M-E33 if you don't need SATA 6Gb/s or ASRock's H1M/U3S3 if you do.
+However, if you do plan to employ a discrete GPU, we'd opt for Intel's $125 Core i3-3220 as it's more efficient and costs less while offering solid performance, particularly with single-threaded tasks.
+Although it's mostly useless for gaming, the i3-3220's integrated HD 2500 IGP is more than suitable for basic tasks.
+We'd pair it with the ASRock H77M.

-Although you could save a little cash by purchasing 2GB of RAM for basic productivity tasks and web browsing, the chosen ASRock FM1 board only has two RAM slots.
-That being the case, it seems like a better idea to fill them with 4GB instead of potentially shorting yourself.
-Better safe than sorry as they say, and DDR3 RAM is incredibly cheap at the moment with a 2x2GB kit running as little as $20.
+While you could save a little cash by purchasing 2GB of RAM for basic productivity and browsing, the chosen ASRock FM2 board only has two RAM slots.
+That being the case, it seems like a better idea to fill them with at least 4GB instead of potentially shorting yourself.
+Better safe than sorry as they say, and DDR3 RAM is cheap at the moment with a 2x2GB kit running as little as $20.
+Likewise, given how AMD APUs scale with higher frequency RAM, you might as well buy 1866MHz modules over 1333MHz ones.

 Graphics, Sound

-This build is not intended for graphically demanding tasks, but adding a relatively low-cost GPU like the Radeon HD 4850 will do wonders for your framerate, transforming this into a practical solution for casual PC gaming.
-We recently published a tech tip with a list of the top budget and mid-range graphics cards available, which should offer some guidance.
-In addition to a Radeon HD 4250 IGP, the chosen motherboard has a Realtek ALC662 audio chipset and integrated sound is more than sufficient for a basic machine.
+This build is not intended for graphically demanding tasks, but adding a relatively low-cost GPU like the Radeon HD 7750 will seriously boost your frame rate.
+Assuming that's still outside your budget, you can expect fairly acceptable performance in many PC games when playing on the A10-6800K or A8-7600, especially if you're into free-to-play releases.
+Along with the APU's integrated graphics, the chosen motherboard has a 8-channel Realtek audio chipset and integrated sound is more than sufficient for a basic machine.

 Storage

-The way hard drives are priced these days, a few extra dollars can literally yield a 50% increase in storage space -- and the gigabytes disappear faster than you think.
-But if you are certain that you won't need the additional storage space, you're welcome to save a couple bucks by choosing a less capacious drive.
-The 750GB Caviar Black currently offers the best bang for your buck.
+The way hard drives are priced these days, a few extra dollars can literally yield a 50% increase in storage space – and gigabytes disappear faster than you think.
+But if you're certain you won't need the additional storage, you're welcome to save a couple bucks by choosing a less capacious drive.
+If you happen to already have a storage drive laying around, it'd probably make sense to invest the cash in a low capacity SSD boot drive such as the Samsung 840 Evo 120GB for less than $90.

 Power, Case

 You wouldn't put diluted gas in your car and you shouldn't feed your PC dirty power.
 The instability offered by your typical no-name PSU will lead to an untimely failure, leaving you with an unglamorous paperweight.
 In short, friends shouldn't let friends buy cheap power supplies.
-Antec's Neo Eco 400c will not only provide this build with all the power it could ever need, it should also meet the requirements of most entry-level video cards in circulation.
+Corsair's CX430 will not only provide this build with all the power it could ever need, it should also meet the requirements of most entry-level video cards in circulation.

-There are plenty of basic chassis donning a sub-$50 price tag, and the NZXT is our personal pick with plenty of space for expandability and a stock 120mm rear exhaust fan, which should be sufficient for a system with no discrete graphics.
-It's almost always available with free shipping, which is a major plus if you're buying a 13lb metal box.
-For a few bucks more, NZXT's Source 210 Elite is a viable alternative, as are Cooler Master's Elite series cases.
+There are plenty of basic sub-$50 chassis and the NZXT Source 210 Elite is our personal pick with a front USB 3.0 port, plenty of space for expandability and stock 120mm/140mm fans, which should be more than sufficient for a system with no discrete graphics and perfectly fine if you decide to add one later.
+It's almost always available with free shipping, which is a major plus if you're buying a 14lb metal box.

 A 20" display doesn't sound like much these days, and there's no denying it's toward the smaller end of desktop monitors.
-The Acer S200HLAbd features a native resolution of 1600x900 and unless you've already been spoiled by high-res displays this should prove adequate for general computing tasks.
-No screen in the sub-$150 range is going to boast superb imagery and most are comparable enough in quality that you're safe buying anything with decent reviews.
-We recommend just finding something that fits your size and resolution needs.
+The Asus VS207D-P 20" features a native resolution of 1600x900 and unless you've already been spoiled by high-res displays this should prove adequate for general computing tasks.
+No sub-$150 screen is going to boast superb imagery and most are comparable enough in quality that you're safe buying anything with decent reviews.

-Unless you intend to use this machine for prolonged productivity or heavy gaming sessions, you can probably get by with a basic wired or wireless keyboard and mouse set.
+Unless you intend to use this machine for lengthy productivity sessions or heavy gaming, you can probably get by with a basic wired or wireless keyboard and mouse set.
 We recommend Logitech's budget MK260 wireless combo, which features 128-bit AES encryption, a handful of multimedia and web keys, as well as a spill-resistant design.
 The keyboard gets up to two years of battery life and the mouse can last about five months.